-Now, this isn't my grandma's pie crust (we’ll get to that another time), it's a classic French dough that can be adapted to many recipes.
-But if you wanted to sub in your favorite crust recipe (I'm lookin' at you, Grandma), I bet it would work out just fine.
-Just be sure to omit any sugar in the recipe, as this here is a savory pie.
+Now, this isn't my grandma's pie crust or a sweet dough like Italian pasta frolla, it's a classic French dough that can be adapted to many recipes.
+But if you wanted to sub in your favorite pie crust recipe (I'm lookin' at you, Grandma), I bet it would work out just fine.
+Just be sure to omit any sugar in the recipe, as this is a savory pie.

 There are a few things to keep in mind when making this dough, or any short pastry crust for that matter.
 You want to be sure the dough is cold at all times.
 This is especially important if it's warm or humid in the house.
 Placing bowls and ingredients in the freezer for a few minutes can make all the difference in the world.